parsaghaffari/browserbee/README.md

 # BrowserBee 🐝
+*Your AI-powered browser automation assistant.
+Control the web with natural language.*

-BrowserBee is a fully open source Chrome extension that allows you to control your browser using natural language.
-It uses Claude 3.7 Sonnet to interpret your instructions and Playwright to execute them.
-Given BrowserBee runs in a controlled environment within your browser, it can interact with websites you have logged into such as social media.
-This makes using it more convenient than running Playwright in the backend.
+BrowserBee is a privacy first open source Chrome extension that lets you control your browser using natural language.
+It combines the power of Claude 3.7 Sonnet for instruction parsing and Playwright for robust browser automation.

+Since BrowserBee runs entirely within your browser (with the exception of the LLM), it can interact with logged-in websites, like your social media accounts or email, without compromising security or requiring backend infrastructure.
+This makes it more convenient for personal use than other "browser use" type products out there.

 ## Features